quarterback/judgment-routing/README.md

 ## What This Is

-Judgment Routing is a middleware pattern that sits between an agent's proposal and the execution of that action.
+Judgment Routing is a stateful middleware pattern that sits between an agent's proposal and the execution of that action.
 The agent does analysis and recommends an action.
 The judgment layer evaluates that recommendation against explicit policy constraints and authority boundaries.
 Based on that evaluation, the action either executes immediately, gets routed for verification, or escalates to a human with signing authority.

 Every decision produces a receipt that explains what happened and why.